 I suspect also because money and affection do not necessarily preclude each other.
 Cannot someone express “care” (or however we want to call it) for another human being, even if money is involved?

 Oh!
 This is a good point which I hadn’t brought up, I guess because I don’t see it as “trying to impress” me so much - it’s absolutely true that clients and sex workers can care for each other.
 I like most of my clients, and I’ve even brought small gifts to bookings for one or two myself, once a relationship of sorts has developed.
 Looking at what I wrote, it does seem somewhat cynical - I suppose it’s one of those things that’s informed by how you feel about the person in question, and the clients I’m describing there have been ones who I liked less initially and thus I felt were trying to win me over.

-Anonymous asked: hi there
+Anonymous said: hi there

 i'm currently a stripper and have been for almost a year now, so i guess we kind of work in the same industry. i always wondered what it's like to do escorting etc? do you think it's okay? or would you not recommend it? don't worry i would never judge anyone anyway. i'm just curious :) i love your blog btw, i always read it!

 Firstly, thank you!
 It’s really nice to hear that people are interested in what I have to say, really.